Making The Best of Basics: Family Preparedness Handbook. by James Talmage Stevens.

 I can discuss the actual laws and regulations pertaining to selling food later.
 What I can say now is that, with rare exception, I have confronted a nearly impenetrable wall of mind numbing and intimidating legalize, wrapped in doublespeak, and spouted gleefully by a largely incompetent army of no sayers and useful idiots.
 I hate to say it that way folks, but I have to call it like I see it.

 Apparently, the government at all levels is an equal opportunity employer.
 I have been treated rudely and dismissively by condescending staff from the city level right up to the big ol’ federal government.
+Here is what you should know about the possibility of having your criminal record sealed and cleared immediately.

 Typically, I’ve been told to call a certain department or agency.
 I’ve been told by that department to call another because they did not regulate this or that.
 I have called the referred department only to be instructed to call the department that just referred them.
 I’ve been put on hold so many times and for so long I don’t know if I can ever listen to bad music again.
 I’ve been disconnected while on hold, hung up on while talking with someone, given so many bad phone numbers, and forwarded to so many unrelated or defunct departments that I no longer know which agency to question.